Premonoidal and Kleisli double categories: Introduction

 The contents of the present article can be divided in two parts.
-The first one is comprised of the first five sections, concerning the introduction of the notion of a premonoidal and center double categories, as well as cubical double functors (of three and more variables), and their interrelation and properties.
-The second part is concentrated in the last, sixth section and deals with our results on Kleisli double categories.
-We start the first part by defining binoidal structures, central both horizontal and vertical 1-cells and central 2-cells, as well as left $\Zz_l(\Dd)$, right $\Zz_r(\Dd)$ and common $\Zz(\Dd)$ center double category of a double category $\Dd$.
-We also define {\em pure center} double category $\Zz_p(\Dd)$.
-We study the relationship between centrality of 1-cells and companions.
-To define a premonoidal double category we deviate slightly from the motivating definition of a premonoidal bicategory from \cite{HF} in that we add 24 axioms which permit to describe the interplay between three associativity constraints $\alpha$ (namely, in the premonoidal setting one considers one transformation $\alpha$ for each of the three variables).
-We study also the consequences of having these 24 axioms in \ssref{24 axioms}.
-We define a premonoidal double category so that the structural transformations are taken to be vertical, in order to be able to apply Shulman's recipe to draw the consequences that will encompass the bicategorical results from \cite{HF}.
-We prove that the binodial structure induces pseudodouble endofunctors (of the form $A\ltimes-$ and $-\rtimes B$) on each of $\Zz_l(\Dd), \Zz_r(\Dd)$ and $\Zz(\Dd)$.
-We also show that our double categorical pseudofunctors $A\ltimes-, -\rtimes B$ on $\Zz(\Dd)$ restrict to their bicategorical counterparts from \cite{HF} under the assumption on existence of suitable companions and when Shulman's lifting of vertical to horizontal structures is undertaken, see \prref{uses mates}.
+The first one is comprised of the first nine sections, concerning the introduction of the notion of premonoidal and center double categories, double funny functors and the corresponding multicategories, as well as pseudodouble quasi-functors (of three and more variables), and their interrelations and properties.
+The second part is concentrated in the last, tenth section and deals with our results on Kleisli double categories.
+After a preliminary part on double categories, we start the first part by defining binoidal structures and central cells.
+We study the relationship between centrality of 1- and 2-cells and companions.
+We define a premonoidal double category so that the structural transformations are taken to be vertical, in order to be able to apply Shulman's recipe to draw the consequences that will encompass the bicategorical results from \cite{HF1}.
+In the premonoidal setting one has three associativity constraints $\alpha$ - one for each of the three variables.
+In \seref{24 axioms} we study 24 axioms which permit to describe the interplay between those three associativity constraints.
+We study also the consequences of having these 24 axioms.